How to Grow a Carolina Reaper Plant

 Watering your seedlings is the most important thing next to the proper lighting.
 When it comes to watering your plants it is important to only water when you have to.
 The easiest way to know when it is time to water – check the weight of the container that houses your seedling.
 If the pot or container is super light – then you most likely need to water.
 It is best to let your soil dry out some before your next watering.

-Also Read: How to grow Radishes
+Also Read: How to Grow Rhubarb

 The best way to water your seedlings is from the bottom.
 Fill up a seedling tray of a miniature greenhouse kit with about 1″ of water.
 Place your pots into the water and allow them to sit for 20 minutes or so.
 The soil in your pots will wick up the water they need in that amount of time.
 After 20 minutes, take your plants out of the tray of water.